Call for papers: Special issue on AI and Ornithology

 Submission details:

-Articles will be published online upon acceptance and featured in the December 2025 print issue.
+Articles will be published online upon acceptance and featured in an upcoming print issue.

 All submissions will undergo a rigorous double-blind peer-review process.